Edwin Gardner Weed

 Edwin Gardner Weed (July 23, 1846 – January 18, 1924) was the third Bishop of Florida in The Episcopal Church from 1886 till 1924.

 Early life and education

 Weed was born on July 23, 1846, in Savannah, Georgia, the son of Henry Davis Weed and Sarah Richards Dunning.
 He was educated at the University of Georgia between 1862 and 1864.
 He also studied at the General Theological Seminary and graduated in 1870.
 He was awarded a Doctor of Sacred Theology by Racine College and a Doctor of Divinity from the University of the South.
 On April 23, 1874, he married Julia Anna McKinne Foster, the daughter of Representative Thomas Flournoy Foster.

 Ordained ministry

 Weed was ordained deacon on August 24, 1870, and priest on August 29, 1871, on both occasions by Bishop John W. Beckwith of Georgia.
-He then served as rector of the Church of the Good Shepherd in Summerville, Georgia, the only parish where he served.
+He then served as rector of the Church of the Good Shepherd in the Summerville neighborhood of Augusta, Georgia, the only parish where he served.
 He retained the post till his election as bishop in 1886.